 Personal accident policies are one of the clearest examples of non-indemnity insurance contracts.
-In other words, their aim is not to return you (so far as reasonably possible) to the position you were in before the actual occurence of the event you insured yourself against.
+In other words, their aim is not to return you (so far as reasonably possible) to the position you were in before the actual occurrence of the event you insured yourself against.
 Instead, the policies simply pay a financial benefit if that event occurs.

 If your car is damaged, your motor insurer can indemnify you — by repairing or replacing the car (or, if it chooses, by paying a cash sum in lieu of repair or replacement).
 If you accidentally lose an eye, your personal accident insurer cannot repair or replace the eye, but it can pay you a lump sum to compensate you for the loss.